Evan looked across the

 yourself, Doc," Evan said.
 "I hope you like strong home-made moonshine and a

-gloomy future - the old angel-possessed devil never carries any good news.
+gloomy future.
+The old angel-possessed devil never carries any good news.
+He's

 The

-Decker’s Mountain, but the shaking was only a paper tiger beating a circle
+Mountain, but the shaking was only a paper tiger beating a circle above what had

 Evan's

-the sky.
+sky.
 He listened calmly as the old prophet spoke.
-The prophet's dark
+The prophet's dark brown eyes

-brown eyes twinkled like the eyes of a younger man.
-A spirit seemed to be
+twinkled like the eyes of a younger man.
+A spirit seemed to be smiling behind

-not what you are … rather it is - To whom do you belong?
+real question is not what you are; rather, it is: To whom do you belong?
 I have

-inner being is illusion, then so are all questions and answers.
-On Evan's
+being is an illusion, then so are all questions and answers.
+On Evan's other

-other point I have a straightforward answer.
-I don't live to feel and enjoy
+point, I have a straightforward answer.
+I don't live to feel and enjoy the

-the images of prophecy or images of anything else.
-I prophesy because I
+images of prophecy or images of anything else.
+I prophesy because I live.”

 supernatural spirits and gain reality through them?"